gongdn/CarND-Traffic-Sign-Classifier-Project-master/writeup_proj2_submit.md

 The code for calculating the accuracy of the model is located in the [133] cell of the Ipython notebook.

 My final model results were:
-* training set accuracy of 0.989
+* training set accuracy of 0.989 on both sets indicates under fitting.
-* validation set accuracy of 0.980
-* test set accuracy of 0.964

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 * Which parameters were tuned?
 How were they adjusted and why?
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?